 Invest Only What You Can Afford To Lose

 This has to be followed as a rule in all investments.
-It’s not wise to invest all your savings, always keep a small amount aside as an emergency fund.
+It's not wise to invest all your savings, always keep a small amount of money in an emergency fund.

-Don’t get too greedy and put in more money than you can afford to lose.
-Don’t play investments like the lottery because it’s a risky business.
+Don't get too greedy and put in more money than you can afford to lose.
+Don't view investments like the lottery because it's a risky business.

 Your investment can be very profitable but at the same time can result in losses as well.
 Invest wisely to protect yourself from incurring a loss.